-Co Parenting in Wisconsin
+Co-Parenting in Wisconsin

-What Exactly is Co-Parenting?
+What Exactly Is Co-Parenting?

 What Are the Benefits of Co-Parenting?

-- Less stress and tension between parents so they can focus on the well-being of their child
+- Less stress and tension between parents so they can focus on the well-being of their child and take time off

-What is a Good Co-Parenting Schedule?
+What Is a Good Co-Parenting Schedule?

 Tips for Co-Parenting